Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/mcp-tools/asset-ingestion/url-asset-ingestor/index.md

 ### Optional metadata columns

-Additional columns with “:” in the name will be added as asset metadata.
-For example a property like “abc:my-property” (where "abc' is a custom namespace) will be appended to the metadata.
+Additional columns with ":" in the name will be added as asset metadata.
+For example a property like "abc:my-property" (where "abc' is a custom namespace) will be appended to the metadata.
 This only happens for original assets, not renditions.
 If a row has values filled in for "rendition" or "original" then effectively all metadata fields will be ignored entirely.

 More information about metadata [can be found here](https://helpx.adobe.com/experience-manager/6-4/assets/using/metadata.html).